dave-prog/my-CV/README.md

 # my-CV
-Here is a link to my CV hosted on CV: https://github.com/dave-prog/my-CV
+Here is a link to my CV hosted on github: https://github.com/dave-prog/my-CV